Mun-Min/Java_OOP/Projects_01/Name_to_Initials/README.md

 ### Hints and Helpful Info

 * The indexOf method can be very helpful for finding things like space characters in a String

 * Java has an overloaded indexOf method with takes an extra int argument indicating where to start a search in a String
-* Java also has an lastIndexOf method, which searches a String starting at the end.
+* Java also has an lastIndexOf method, which searches a String starting at the end
 * The substring method can be very helpful for extracting one or more characters from a String
-* You may need to write some to code to make decisions based on whether the input has one (just first), two (first and last), or three (first, middle, and last) names.
+* You may need to write some to code to make decisions based on whether the input has one (just first), two (first and last), or three (first, middle, and last) names
-* The number of spaces in the input can help you determine how many names are in the input.
+* The number of spaces in the input can help you determine how many names are in the input
 * It can be helpful to know and understand the difference between the Scanner methods next and nextLine

 ### Solution